nolan-h-hamilton/Consenrich/docs/source/modules.rst

 **Note**, the matching algorithm can be run at the command-line on *existing* bedGraph files from previous Consenrich runs.
-This avoids re-running Consenrich end-to-end when only matching/peak-calling is desired.
+This avoids re-running Consenrich (in full) when only matching/peak-calling is desired.
 For instance,

 .. code-block:: console

   % consenrich \
     --match-bedGraph consenrichOutput_<experimentName>_state.bedGraph \
-    --match-template haar \
+    --match-template haar db2 \
-    --match-level 3 \
+    --match-level 3 3 \
     --match-alpha 0.01

-This will return structured peaks detected using a Haar template/level 3 and significance threshold :math:`\alpha=0.01`.
+This will return structured peaks detected using Haar and db2 templates, level 3 and significance threshold :math:`\alpha=0.01`.
 Run ``consenrich -h`` for additional options.

 ---